Who are the world's biggest oil producers?

 Supply factors that affect the price of oil include production decisions made by the Organization of the Petroleum Exporting Countries (OPEC), geopolitical issues and severe weather conditions.
 OPEC holds regular meetings to set up oil production quotas for member countries, with the aim of regulating the supply of oil and controlling its price.
 Demand factors include reliance on oil, the price of the US dollar and global economic performance.

-The top 10 biggest oil producers supply 71% of the world’s oil, which is more than 100 million barrels per day.
+The top 10 biggest oil producers supply 72% (see below table of top oil producing countries) of the world’s oil, which is 93.86 million barrels per day.
 The oil is mainly used in transportation (petrol and diesel), but it also supports the production of certain lubricants, plastics and pharmaceuticals.

 The two most popular oil benchmarks in the world are Brent crude and West Texas Intermediate (WTI).
 The main differences between them relate to their respective extraction locations and compositions, and how they are affected by geopolitical factors.